 Are you stressed about how to remove negative information about you from the internet?
 Are you afraid an unfavorable blog or social media post will damage your company’s carefully curated image?
 If so, this guide can help you defend yourself and your business from such threats.

 Building and maintaining a brand’s reputation takes a lifetime, and all your hard work can be jeopardized if a negative article or review about your company is the first result that pops up in a Google search.
 Brands have tried to manage their images since the advent of media, but the Internet and the domination of one particular search engine have made maintaining popular opinion and a stable online presence incredibly challenging for companies.
-To be clear, removing a negative article or review from Google altogether is not possible.
+To be clear, to remove online content or review from Google altogether is not possible.
 So your focus should be on addressing and undoing the damage such items cause, and this can be done using the practices and strategies of online reputation management.

 This article will explain why Google shows negative information or stories in its results and why the best course of action is to bury negative content by displacing it with positive content in a search engine.